© Eva Roefs

 Biography

-Ika studied Fine Art at Central Saint Martins in London and completed the performance programme at Toneelacademie Maastricht institute of performative arts (2023).
-Prior to this, she was an intern with Jan Decorte and Sigrid Vinks (Jamai je n’oublierai la mort) and Benjamin Abel Meirhaeghe (Madrigals).
-She stood out with her graduation production é vero, é vero, é vero, about the aftereffects and timelessness of sexual violence, later performed at various venues and festivals including Theater Cement, Frascati, Theater aan Zee (BE) and Monty (BE).
+Ika studied Fine Art at Central Saint Martins in London and completed the performance program at Toneelacademie Maastricht in 2023.
+During her studies, she interned with Jan Decorte and Sigrid Vinks (Jamai je n'oublierai la mort) and Benjamin Abel Meirhaeghe (Madrigals).

-In March 2024, Ika made her debut for Frascati Producties with her production of all your words and soft strange ways, a mix of video art and performance.
-Inspired by climate activist Julia Butterfly Hill, who had to recover from a serious car accident at a young age, she investigates how the (sick) body relates to a world undergoing devastation.
-Ika shares the stage with 61-year-old Brazilian choreographer and performer Marcelo Evelin, to perform a duet between two generations.
-The production has its première at Frascati on Wednesday 6 March and can also be seen at Festival Cement 2024.
+Ika's first production with Frascati Producties, of all your words and soft strange ways, is a mix of video art and performance.
+Inspired by climate activist Julia Butterfly Hill, who had to recover from a car accident at a young age, she explores how the (sick) body relates to a world in destruction.
+Ika shares the stage with 61-year-old Brazilian choreographer and performer Marcelo Evelin in a duet between two generations.

 In the press